dreth/dreth.github.io/blog/linux2020/article.md

 I used linux extensively in the shape of Ubuntu 9.04 back when I was 14 in high school and my then laptop ran horribly with Windows Vista or even XP.

-In the DR there’s a very traditional plate called “Mangú” (peeled, boiled and mashed plantains) which people usually accompany with fried eggs, fried salami, sautéed onion, fried cheese, avocado, or whatever they want!

 <figure>